 8. Use as a massage oil.
 Coconut oil makes a wonderful naturally scented massage oil.
 It absorbs well into the skin and leaves you feeling moisturized!

 10. Protect and shine car interiors.
 Wipe down your leather or vinyl interior with a soft cloth dipped in coconut oil.
+Don’t miss these Car Care For Road Trips to help you organize your car!

 11. Diaper rash cream.
 Organic coconut oils is antimicrobial, antibacterial, and antifungal, making it a great natural cure for diaper rash and other ailments.
 It also acts as an emollient to protect tender skin from rubbing and wetness.
 Just rub on a good coat and fan to dry before putting on a fresh diaper.